Main illustration: Kyle Benson

 2. Make your help articles easy to follow

-Large blocks of text will likely make your users’ eyes glaze over.
-Help them easily find the info they need in your articles by using bullet points and lists, images (including GIFs and emoji), and videos to explain tricky concepts and break up space.
+Large blocks of text will likely make your customers’ eyes glaze over.
+Help them easily find the information they need in your articles by using tables, bullet points, lists, images (including GIFs and emoji), and videos to explain tricky concepts and break up space.

 Consider breaking your help center articles into smaller, “bite-sized” chunks of information.
-Not every detail about a certain aspect of your product or service needs to live on the same page: you can create a “how to set up” article, “how to customize,” “how to integrate,” and so on.
+Not every detail about a certain aspect of your product or service needs to live on the same page: you can create articles explaining how to set up, how to customize, how to integrate, and so on.

-Along with being easier for existing customers to read and digest, this approach can help you rank highly in searches for specific phrases, helping you attract new customers.
-For example, ProfitWell’s knowledge base article on understanding delinquent churn ranks highly in Google searches for phrases like “delinquent customer churn,” which leads prospects to their product.
+As well as being easier for existing customers to read and digest, this approach can help you rank highly in searches for specific phrases, potentially attracting new customers.

-3. Define any new or potentially confusing terms
+3. Define any new terms for your knowledge base

 “Take a look at conversations you’ve had with your customers in the past to see what they had questions about”

 When you know something inside and out, identifying what others may find confusing can be a challenge.
-Take a look at conversations you’ve had with your customers in the past to see what they had questions about.
-Additionally, if you had beta testers for your product, they may have provided direct feedback on in-app language they found confusing, so don’t forget to look over their thoughts and create help center articles for any relevant queries, too.
+Take a look at previous conversations you’ve had with your customers to identify the most common topics and terms that required support.
+Additionally, if you had beta testers for your product, they may have provided direct feedback on terminology or language they found confusing, so don’t forget to look over their thoughts and create help center articles for any relevant queries, too.

 4. Make navigating your knowledge base easy

 You may have a hundred useful articles, but if customers can’t find what they need, they’re likely to get frustrated, which can add to your support conversation volume and negatively impact your retention rate over time – the exact opposite of what your knowledge base should be doing.

 Internal search, breadcrumb navigation, links to related articles, and consistent on-page navigation options (like menus or back and forward links) are all ways that you can improve your help center’s navigation.

-Additionally, if you have a lot of articles, breaking down your content into logical groupings – like areas of your product, or the different jobs people will be doing with it – can help you further organize it in a sensible way.
+Additionally, if you have a lot of articles, breaking your content down into logical groupings – like areas of your product, or the different jobs people will be doing with it – can help you further organize it in a sensible way.
 Collections are groups of help center articles organized by the different topics you know your customers will want to read about, like “getting started” or “reporting”.

 5. Distribute your articles everywhere

-One final thing to think about: one of the biggest mistakes a company can make is creating incredibly useful knowledge base content and linking to it from a single spot in their website header or footer.
+One of the biggest mistakes a company can make is creating incredibly useful knowledge base content and linking to it from a single spot in their website, header, or footer.
 While you definitely want your help center to live in its own special location (and use handy features like Tooltips to teach new customers where it is and how to find it), you don’t want the content to be so siloed that your team forgets the articles exist and customers never use them.

-- Use customer behavior to link to specific articles exactly when customers are likely to need help – for example, if they’re viewing a feature in-app for the first time, or looking at a page on your site for more than a minute.
+- Trigger targeted messages that link to specific articles exactly when customers are likely to need help – for example, if they’re viewing a feature in your product for the first time, or looking at a particularly complex page on your site for more than a minute.

-- Allow customers to search Articles directly from the Business Messenger without having to even start a conversation.
+- Allow customers to search articles directly from the Business Messenger without having to even start a conversation.

 How to manage your knowledge base efficiently

 In a fast-growing company and an ever-changing global landscape, it might seem near impossible to keep your help articles up to date.
-But you don’t need to staff a large team to upkeep your knowledge base.
-Try implementing these best practices to help you quickly identify changes needed and efficiently make updates.
+But you don’t need a large team to manage your knowledge base.
+Try implementing these best practices to help you quickly identify any necessary changes and update your self-serve support materials.

 1. Create templates for common topics

 Your support team members shouldn’t have to build every new article from scratch.
-With multiple people working on your team – especially as your company grows – you might start spotting inconsistencies between your documentation that have a real impact on the customer experience.
+With multiple people working on your team – especially as your company scales – you might start spotting inconsistencies in your documentation that can have a real impact on the customer experience.